 For HR professionals and managers, understanding the concept of a hostile work environment is essential to maintaining a healthy organizational culture.
-However, the meaning of a hostile work environment goes beyond occasional disagreements; it refers to patterns of behavior that significantly affect an individual's ability to perform their job effectively.
+However, the meaning of a hostile working conditions goes beyond occasional disagreements; it refers to patterns of behavior that significantly affect an individual's ability to perform their job effectively.
+In this blog we will cover what is hostile work environment, how it affects your team’s mental health, and develops a negative workplace culture.

 What is the Definition of a Hostile Work Environment?